DFanso/Vultr-S3-Bucket-test/README.md

 # Vultr-S3-Bucket-test

-crate.env and Replace With your tokens
+crate.env and Replace it With your tokens

 ``Vultr_ACCESS_KEY_ID= ``
 ``Vultr_SECRET_ACCESS_KEY= ``